 - Project Closes: Sep 2020

 - Contact: Vashti Maher

 Access to South Australia intrastate rail infrastructure services is available to accredited rail operators under the terms of the Railways (Operations and Access) Act 1997.
 The Act assigns regulatory functions to the Commission and requires that the Commission review the regime and form a view as to whether or not it should continue from 31 October 2020 for five years.
 The Commission must provide a report and conclusions to the Minister for Planning, Transport, Infrastructure and Local Government.

-The Commission invites written submissions in response to the issues paper by 18 March 2020.
-The Commission plans to release a draft report in May 2020.
+Submissions are due by 20 July 2020.
+The Commission plans to release a final report in September 2020.